melbournebioinformatics/MelBioInf_docs/docs/tutorials/Genome_browsers/GenomeBrowsers_Intro.md

 Weekly maintenance of the browser is at 5-6 pm Thursdays Pacific time, which is equivalent to 11am-12pm AEST time.
 During this time the browser may be down for a few minutes.
 To ensure uninterrupted browser services for your research during UCSC server maintenance and power outages, bookmark one of the mirror sites that replicates the UCSC genome browser.

 **Accessing the tools**:
 Many of the tools that we will explore can be select via multiple different routes within the browser interface.
-One way to access tools is via from the top tool bar on a pull down list.
-In the following instructions a forward slash '/ ' is used to indicate lower levels from this the pull down menu on this main tool bar.
+One way to access many tools is via from the top tool bar on a pull down list.
+In the following instructions a forward slash '/ ' is used to indicate lower levels from the pull down menu on this main tool bar.
 For example, the notation below indicates that you should select 'Genome Browser' from the top tool bar and then click on 'Reset all user settings'.

 * Toolbar / Genome Browser / Reset all user settings